Kamal-Sh1432/medicore-health-analytics/README.md

 ## **DATA CONFIDENTIALITY & NDA COMPLIANCE**

-This project reflects real-world healthcare data and business scenarios drawn from an actual enterprise engagement.
+This project reflects **real-world healthcare data and business scenarios** drawn from an **actual enterprise engagement**.

-To comply with NDA and confidentiality obligations, the company name “MediCore Health Services Pvt.
-Ltd.” is used for reference purposes only.
+To comply with **NDA and confidentiality obligations**, the company name **“MediCore Health Services Pvt.
+Ltd.”** is used for reference purposes only.

 All sensitive and identifiable information has been anonymized, and certain values have been masked where required, while maintaining the underlying business logic and analytical outcomes.

-The work presented demonstrates enterprise-grade decision-making and practical application of analytics, rather than hypothetical or academic examples.
+The work presented demonstrates **enterprise-grade decision-making** and practical application of analytics, rather than hypothetical or academic examples.